camwestwood/xapi/recipes/login.md

 ```

 ### Verb
-Common Statement Identifier: Verb.A
+Common entity identifier: Verb.A

-This common statement is used across all example recipes
+The entity is used across all recipes in the Jisc profile.

 #### Entity Example:
 The Verb, [logged in](/vocabulary.md#verbs) describes the action of logging into a platform.